 Awesome Music: That intro.
 No matter how highly you regard the series, most fans agree that the intro and the music that goes with it was the best and most memorable thing about the show.
 Judge for yourself.

 Jessie.
-She had plenty of fans, obviously, such as those who saw her as a kick-ass female character and those who saw her as hot and those who liked her romance with Jonny.
+She had plenty of fans, obviously, such as those who saw her as a kick-ass female character and those who saw her as hot and those who liked her romance with Hadji or Jonny.
 Others, however, balked at the introduction of a new character to the mix, while others saw her as a Faux Action Girl (her Badass Decay in season two didn't help).

 It also didn't help that in the very first episode, "Darkest Fathoms", she ends up as a Damsel in Distress, which became the impression many early reviews of the show got of the character, not giving the show a chance to show her badass moments later on in the season.

-Complete Monster: The Monster of the Week from "Eclipse" was the succubus/vampire known as Elise Lenoir, from "Eclipse", initially appears to be a victim, an innocent young woman on the run from evil men.
-The twist comes when it's revealed Elise was maintaining her youth and beauty by draining the life from beautiful, innocent women.
-The man hunting her had lost his sister to her years past.
+The succubus/vampire known as Elise Lenoir, from "Eclipse", initially appears to be a victim, an innocent young woman on the run from evil men.
+The twist comes when it's revealed Elise was maintaining her youth and beauty by draining the life from beautiful, innocent women, and the man hunting her was trying to avenge his sister when she fell victim to her.
 Elise murdered the men who tried to tail her, and later mind-controlled Hadji into her slave to bring Jessie to her for her food source.
 When her right-hand man protested about Elise trying to replace him with Hadji, Elise declared he was right and sucked the life from him as well.
 When her deadline of an eclipse was approaching, Elise abandoned all pretense of charm and subtlety and assumed her monstrous true form to kill everyone around and drain Jessie's life.